 As even Parliament dispenses with ties, you may well imagine that top hats are doomed, along with morning dress and tie pins.
 However, the topper has an unlikely protector: the summer music festivals that flourish in the UK.

 In every one, at least of the non-classical kind, I promise that you will see top hats being worn.
-I was recently at a small festival held in the Duke of Grafton’s gardens in Suffolk; there were only about 2,500 people, but I counted at least sixteen top hats.
+I went to a small festival held in the Duke of Grafton’s gardens in Suffolk; there were only about 2,500 people, but I counted at least sixteen top hats.
 Most were decorated, one was illuminated and both men and women wore them.

-If this ratio of hats to festival attending heads is typical, there must have been well over 1,000 toppers at Glastonbury this year, which surely ranks it alongside Royal Ascot (pictured is a fine topper at Glastonbury in 2013).
-I wonder if Mr Corbyn realises this close affinity the two events have.
+If this ratio of hats to festival attending heads is typical, there must have been well over 1,000 toppers at Glastonbury, which surely ranks it alongside Royal Ascot (pictured is a fine topper back at Glastonbury in 2013).

 Silk top hats emerged in the early 19th century; in 1797, the Hatter’s Gazette reported that a London hatmaker caused such a commotion by wearing one in the Strand that he was even accused of disturbing public order.
 Apparently, the Times wrote the next day that ‘Sooner or later, everyone will accept this headwear.’